AdobeDocs/campaign-classic.es-ES/help/platform/using/about-fda.md

 >[!CAUTION]
 >
 >El acceso a una base de datos externa mediante FDA solo es posible para instalaciones in situ o híbridas, excepto con los conectores Snowflake.
-Para obtener más información, consulte [esta página](https://helpx.adobe.com/es/campaign/kb/acc-on-prem-vs-hosted.html).
+For more on this, refer [to this page](../../installation/using/capability-matrix.md).

 ## Principio de funcionamiento {#operating-principle}